pact0/Warehouse/README.md

 # Warehouse Manager
 Program designed to manage multiple warehouses and items inside them.
 Allows user to restock items, add new ones, sell and move them between warehouses.
+Bacis error handling is included and program has the ability to read instructions from a text file.
+Such text file is included as an example in main project directory.

 # Main Menu
 - 0 exits the program